oscarfevre/Android-Phone-Status-Reporting-Tool/README.md

 1. Connect the device with USB debugging enabled and accept the RSA prompt.
 2. Check device is recognised with `adb devices`
-3. Build the APK (requires JDK 17): `./gradlew clean assembleDebug`
+3. Build the APK (requires JDK 17): `./gradlew clean build`
 4. Install to the device: `adb install -r app/build/outputs/apk/debug/app-debug.apk`
 5. Open "Android Status" on the phone.
 6. Paste your Slack Incoming Webhook URL, your API endpoint URL, and (optionally) your API key.
 7. Tap "Start Service" (grant notification and location permissions when prompted).
 A foreground notification should appear.
 8. Check your Slack channel for messages like: `[time] [timestamp] NOTIFICATION [Camera <id>] MEM: X% | temp=Y'C | Battery: Z% | Voltage: V`.
 9. Verify your API endpoint receives JSON with metrics + location.
-From an emulator, use `http://10.0.2.2:<port>/...` to reach a server on your host.
 10. To stop, tap "Stop Service" in the app.
 If the device reboots and a webhook was saved, the boot receiver restarts the service automatically.

 If you don’t have Java installed, you can’t build with Gradle.
 In that case, you would need a prebuilt APK from a trusted source and install it with `adb install`.
 For security, building your own APK from this source with a JDK is recommended.